This post may contain affiliate links. Please read our privacy policy.

 Just make sure you leave plenty of room at the top of the jar so it doesn’t break after the apple butter freezes.
 Don’t ask me how I know to warn you about this.

-Whether you’re spreading your apple butter on a slice of English Muffin Bread or Cinnamon Swirl Bread for breakfast or serving it alongside Potato Rolls or Buttermilk Biscuits at a holiday dinner, you’ll be glad you took a few hours to make apple butter at home.
+Whether you’re spreading your apple butter on a slice of English Muffin Bread or Cinnamon Swirl Bread for breakfast, turning it into apple butter cinnamon rolls, or serving it alongside Potato Rolls or Buttermilk Biscuits at a holiday dinner, you’ll be glad you took a few hours to make apple butter at home.

 Glass gar filled with apple butter, with apples and an instant pot in the background